Tycoon's art trove unveiled in Paris, home to billionaires' culture contest

 The project follows Pinault’s attempt to build a new museum in western Paris on the site of a former Renault car factory, which became bogged down in wrangling with local authorities.
 The billionaire has since opened two museums in Venice, Italy.

-The Cartier Foundation, linked to the jewellery brand owned by Switzerland's Richemont (CFR.S), has been a cultural hotspot for contemporary art exhibits in Paris since the 1980s.
+The Cartier Foundation, linked to the jewellery brand owned by Switzerland’s Richemont, has been a cultural hotspot for contemporary art exhibits in Paris since the 1980s.

 CROWDED ART